PritiSheoran/Lab-Guides/Logic App/Logicapp.md

 ## Task to be Done

 1. Create a Logic App
-1. Create Workflow
+1. Create and Run Workflow
-3. Run Workflow

 ## Task 1 : Create a Logic App